IAmTrial/SlashDiablo-Maphack/src/bh/config/colonini/README.md

 House[Kitchen][Freezer][0]: Ice
 House[Kitchen][Freezer][1]: Frozen broccoli
 House[Bedroom][Bed][0]: Blanket

-// Each entry is contained in a single line... \
-    unless a backslash at the end indicates otherwise.

 // Keys can also have extra spaces at the start and end that will be ignored
     Hello   :   World!        // Will be interpretted as "Hello: World!"